Hurlford

-Hurlford (Scottish Gaelic: Baile Àtha Cliath) is a village in East Ayrshire, Scotland.
+Hurlford is a village in East Ayrshire, Scotland, situated on the outskirts of Kilmarnock, the largest and administrative centre of East Ayrshire and East Ayrshire Council.
 It has a population of 4,968.
 Hurlford's former names include Whirlford and Hurdleford.
 The village was named Whirlford as a result of a ford crossing the River Irvine east of Hurlford Cross, near Shawhill.
-It shares its name in Gaelic, Baile Àtha Cliath ("The Ford of the Hurdles") with the Irish capital Dublin.
 The census locality is called Hurlford and Crookedholm.

 The village's Blair Park is home to Hurlford United F.C. and many notable footballers have been trained there.